c0stra/fluent-api-dry-run/README.md

 ### 4. Method invocation callback
 The implementation allows to subscribe for individual method calls using a callback.
-You can provide additional parameter `FluentApiCallEventHandler` function interface, and this one will receive all method calls in the chain.
+You can provide additional parameter `MethodCallEventHandler` function interface, and this one will receive all method calls in the chain.

 ### 5. Reflection and generics